Operation Mare Nostrum

-Operation Mare Nostrum was a year-long naval and air operation commenced by the Italian government on 18 October 2013, which brought at least 150,000 migrants to Europe, mainly from Africa and the Middle East.
-The operation ended on 31 October 2014 and was superseded by Frontex's Operation Triton.
+Operation Mare Nostrum was a year-long naval and air operation commenced by the Italian government on 18 October 2013, which rescued at least 150,000 migrants on the dangerous Mediterranean sea crossing.
+The operation ended on 31 October 2014, and was superseded by Frontex's Operation Triton.

 Operation

 The operation is named after ancient Roman name in Latin for the Mediterranean (Mare Nostrum, "Our Sea").
 The European Commission provided financial support for the operation with €1.8 million from the External Borders Fund.
 Mare Nostrum was operated by the Italian Navy and saw ships operating near the coast of Libya.

 The operation's search and rescue component is claimed by advocacy groups like the European Council on Refugees and Exiles to have saved thousands of lives, but the operation was politically unpopular and extremely costly for just one EU state.
 The Italian government requested support from the other EU member states, but the request was declined.

 The operation ended on 31 October 2014 and was superseded by Frontex's Operation Triton, which operated a smaller search and rescue capability.
 Unlike Mare Nostrum, Operation Triton focused on border protection rather than search and rescue, and operated closer to the Italian coast.
-The termination of Mare Nostrum has been criticized as a cause of the increased death rate among migrants to Europe in the Mediterranean, which increased tenfold between 2014 and 2015.
-Two major migrant shipwreck disasters which together killed more than 1000 people within the span of a week in April 2015 led to calls to renew the operation.
+The termination of Mare Nostrum has been criticized as contributing to the increased death rate among migrants headed for Europe in the Mediterranean, which increased tenfold in 2015 compared to migrant fatalities in the Mediterranean in 2014.
+Two major migrant shipwreck disasters which together killed more than 1,000 people within the span of a week in April 2015 led to calls to renew the operation.